leejo/battling_a_legacy_schema_with_dbic/presentation.md

 - example: ./examples/slides/polymorphic_relationships_lift.sh

 ---
-## Filtering columns
+## Inflating / Filtering columns

 Note:
 - we can both inflate and *deflate*
 - e.g. ensuring data is encrypted
 - DBIx::Class::InflateColumn::*
-- some of these are core to DBIx::Class, e.g. InflateColumn::DateTime
+- a couple of these are core to DBIx::Class, e.g. InflateColumn::DateTime

 ---
 ## Fixing data types with filters